![]() Back to Grooming |

 Keeping the bath time short and soothing your rat will help to minimize stress.

-8.General Messiness: Sometimes your rat just gets into things on its fur/body that just need to be washed off.
+Sometimes your rat just gets into things on its fur/body that just need to be washed off.

-NOTE: Bath time is a good time to give your rat both a visual and manual health inspection.
+*Note: Bath time is a good time to give your rat both a visual and manual health inspection.
 Once the rat is wet it makes it much easier to spot scratches, wounds, or parasites.
 During the washing process check the rats for lumps or any other abnormalities.

 Gather your supplies before you bring the rat in.
 You will need to use warm water, soap, and a dry towel.
 Check the water temperature on your wrist to make sure the water is not too cool or hot.
 There are options as to where you bathe your rat.
 You can fill a sink or a plastic pan with a few inches of warm water and either put the soap in the water or on the rat after he is wet.
 You can bathe your rat on a towel after wetting him down under the faucet.